 Post-pandemic, almost three-quarters of companies intend to shift at least part of their workforce to permanent remote work.
 This is on top of the thousands of companies who already have fully remote teams.

 And while some of us might be headed back to the office eventually, many more organizations are realizing just how effective working remotely can be.
-Many companies are promising to stay remote even after the lockdowns have been lifted, or introduce a hybrid work-from-home plan that allows employees to come into the office just a few days a week.
+A lot of companies are promising to stay remote even after the lockdowns have been lifted, or introduce a hybrid work-from-home plan that allows employees to come into the office just a few days a week.
 In short, they’re working hard on their remote readiness.

 But what does this remote lifestyle mean for onboarding new hires?